PDF to Excel

 Not sure?

 Try selecting text in the PDF reader.
 If you can highlight words, it is a digital PDF.
 If nothing highlights, it is a scan and OCR review is especially important.
+You can also check whether your PDF is scanned or searchable in one click.

 Extension shortcut